 SILA is delivered by a core program team including the Program Lead and Program Director.
-In addition to the core program team, a wider group of experts from academia and industry join the Program Faculty to share lived experience, facilitate experiential learning sessions and present provocative case studies.
+In addition, a wider group of experts from academia and industry join the Program Faculty to share lived experience, facilitate experiential learning sessions and present provocative case studies.

 CORE SILA PROGRAM TEAM

-Kristy is the former CEO of the Centre for Social Impact and is currently the Chief Alliances Officer of the Paul Ramsay Foundation.
-She is a Professor of Social Policy at UNSW Sydney Business School and sits on the Boards of several social purpose organisations.
+Kristy is the CEO of the Paul Ramsay Foundation.
+She is a Professor of Social Policy at UNSW Business School and sits on the Boards of several social purpose organisations.
 Kristy has undertaken more than 70 research and capacity building projects with many government, not-for-profit, corporate, and philanthropic organisations to help better understand and improve social impact.
 Kristy is an excellent communicator, teacher and public speaker and frequently gives invited keynotes, runs workshops, facilitates board strategy planning days.
 She also founded and continues to teach CSI’s highly regarded Governance for Social Impact course for non-executive directors.

 Robbie Macpherson, Managing Director, Adaptable Leadership

 Robbie is a highly skilled not-for-profit leadership facilitator with 20 years of experience designing and delivering innovative, transformational leadership and talent development programs for a diverse range of organisations and sectors.
 His passion is helping individuals and systems develop the capacity to overcome the complex challenges they face, using their ingenuity, skill and innovation.
 Robbie is the Managing Director of Adaptable Leadership and has worked with hundreds of CEOs across all sectors.